quentintaranpino/nostrcheck-server/CONFIG.md

 Server configuration, including the host and port on which it runs.
 Also includes the public and private key for nostr authentication. `tosFilePath` is the path to the terms of service file. `availableModules` is an object containing the configuration of the available modules in the application.

+## Server Available Modules
+This section of the configuration file specifies the modules that are available for use in the application.
+Each key-value pair within this object represents a module.
+The key is the name of the module, and the value is a boolean indicating whether the module is enabled (true) or disabled (false).

+By enabling or disabling modules in this configuration, you can control which features are available in the application.
+This allows for a flexible setup where only the necessary modules are active, potentially improving performance and reducing resource usage.

 ## Database

 ```json